jamie-forschmiedt/permutations/index.md

 Below are a few visualizations of permutations generated using the process described in our card-shuffling example.

 ###   Running for 0.3nlog(n) steps
 First, let's look at a couple of permutations generated when the process is run for 0.3nlog(n) steps.
-This is not enough steps for the process to converge to a uniform distribution over all permutations, so we should expect the p values from our statistical tests to be pretty small here.
+This is not enough steps for the process to converge to a uniform distribution over all permutations, so we should expect the p-values from our statistical tests to be pretty small here.

 Here is an example of a permutation with n = 12.
 The visualizations shown are:<br/>
 * A bipartite graph mapping the indices of the permutation (on the left) to the element at each index in the permutation (on the right).